TheStoryExchange/storyexchange/README.md

-# Congo Green Citizen
+# The Story Exchange

 A simple map embed and interface for editing.
 Built for integration with the [Moabi Platform](rdc.moabi.org).
 Pretty light weight all around.

-* View the rendered map at http://crowdcover.github.io/congo-green-citizen/
+* View the rendered map at http://thestoryexchange.github.io/storyexchange/

 * Edit the map using geojson.io.
 See below for editing instructions.